-I have to confess it took me a long time to visit Joshua Tree National Park, because I wasn’t sure it was worth it.
+Who’s ready for a Joshua Tree day trip adventure?!
+I have to confess it took me a long time to visit Joshua Tree National Park in California, because I wasn’t sure it was worth it.
 It’s just a bunch of weird-looking trees?
 That doesn’t sound like anything special.
 How wrong I was!

 With cool hikes, rock climbing fun, and scenic viewpoints, Joshua Tree ended up being one of my favorite national parks.
 I was only in the park for about 8 hours, but next time I plan on camping there for a few days.

 You can see a lot during one day in Joshua Tree.
-So if you’re also planning a Joshua Tree day trip, here’s where you should consider spending your time in the national park.
+So if you’re also planning a one-day trip to check out Joshua Tree, here’s where you should consider spending your time in the park.

 Joshua Tree Day Trip: Getting Here from Major Cities